jadianes/mandalas-colored/app/README.md

 - The `renderPlot` bloc that displays the mandala.
 - The `Download` button haldler.

-Al of them are kept into ddynamic data structures.
+Al of them are kept into dynamic data structures and the code associated with them is kept in the `ui` folder as functions called (typically) from `server.R` based on events.

 ### Async programming

 The mandala generation code is called asynchronously using the `promises` and `future` packages.
 By doing so, we can achieve certain improved responsiveness and a better overall user experience.
+A first introduction to async programming with Shiny can be [found here](https://rstudio.github.io/promises/articles/shiny.html).